 During the camp, we will be using the Toile-TREES!
-There will not be a public toilet nearby (closest is 15-20 mins walk) so we will create a designated an agreed, safe and private location for the girls to go for a squat (there's no other way to put it!)
+There will not be a public toilet on the island, so we will create a designated an agreed, safe and private location for the girls to go for a squat (there's no other way to put it!)

 We will be practising Leave No Trace Ethics, so all tissues and toilet paper will be taken out with us, and we will have procedures on how we manage that, as well as hygiene after the girls have finished.